-Brittany joins MOVE CLINICS as the Clinical Lead in Performance and Pilates.
+Brittany is MOVE CLINICS Clinical Lead in Performance and Clinical Pilates.

 Brittany hails from Perth, Australia, where she gained her qualifications from Curtin University.
 She spent 4 years working within a renowned private practice, dealing with elite athletes, dancers and performing artists.
 During this time, she also worked as the head Physiotherapist for the WA Amateur Football League, WA Women’s Indoor Netball team and Australian Indigenous Girls Netball team.

 Since relocating to London in 2014 she has worked as a Senior Physiotherapist, within the performance sector, treating and managing performers across London’s West End, touring productions, TV shows such as BBC’s Strictly Come Dancing, as well as internationally recognised Opera and Contemporary music artists.

 Brittany is skilled in treating all musculoskeletal presentations and draws from her specialist experience in the treatment of performers to ensure all patients return to full and confident health, quickly and safely.
 Her passion for treating performers stems from her own involvement in competitive dance; having suffered many injuries herself, she employs an empathetic and motivational approach in her practice.

 Brittany has extensive training and experience in the treatment of TMD Physiotherapy for jaw pain, Vocal Physiotherapy, dancers and performers and has a special interest in working with sporting children and teens.
 She holds additional qualifications in Dry Needling and APPI Clinical Pilates.

 Brittany is a self confessed foodie, outside of work she loves cooking, travelling to new destinations and creating artwork.